 Most people in this world spend the majority of their time at the office.
 Aside from staring at the fluorescent lights, briefly crying in the bathroom stalls and, from time to time, working, people tend to interact, socialize and suffer every Monday with their co-workers.
 Sometimes these people become close friends, arch nemesis, or they simply play a role in the not so thrilling TV show that is their life in the workplace.
 As the years go by, some of us move jobs, and some of us stay at the same place.
 Whichever path you choose, it’s safe to say you’ll notice a few recurring personality types at the workplace; every office has a few pairs of the same shoes just waiting to be filled.

-Identifying these office types is usually pretty easy – almost as easy as creating a stunning website with Wix.
-However, other characters might be a bit more difficult to detect.
 That’s why we came up with this lovely index for mapping the 12 most common people you are sure to find in every office:

 Prepare the fitting rooms, because these people will make you want to change your whole work attire.
 While you stumble around in your sneakers, these folks think that a three-piece suit is a reasonable outfit of choice even when it’s 100 degrees outside.
 They wore cufflinks before you even knew how to spell the word.